Center for Collaborative History

-As we continue to practice social distancing and assimilating to our new normal, the Center for Collaborative History started a new feature in our newsletter where we asked our faculty, graduate students, and staff three questions: What are you reading?
+During the Spring and Summer while we were all social distancing and assimilating to our new normal, the Center for Collaborative History started a new feature in our newsletter where we asked our faculty, graduate students, and staff three questions: What are you reading?
 What are you listening to?
 What are you watching?
 We hope this gives you some ideas for your free time over the next few months.

 Find out about conferences and workshops being held this semester.